 Architect: Henry Bacon

-The US national memorial that is the Lincoln Memorial was built to honor the US 16th President, Abraham Lincoln.
+The US national memorial is the Lincoln Memorial was built to honor the US 16th President, Abraham Lincoln.
 Across Washington Monument, lies to the west of the National Mall.
 The reflecting pool and the greenery around the memorial add charm to its beauty.
 It is in the style of the ancient Greek Temple.
-The Lincoln memorial statue architect was Henry Bacon and designed and carved by Daniel Chester French and Piccirilli brothers, respectively.
+The Lincoln memorial statue’s architect was Henry Bacon and designed and carved by Daniel Chester French and Piccirilli brothers, respectively.
 It was dedicated in May 1922 and is one of several memorials.
 It has become one of the major tourist attractions since 1930.

 Furthermore, Lincoln Memorial is 190 feet long, 119 feet wide and 100 feet in height having 36 columns of 44 feet each that are made of Colorado marble.
 Each of the columns represents the states in the Union that were at the time of Lincoln’s death in 1865.
 The statue is 19 feet tall and made of Georgia white marble.
-The Lincoln statue has the inscription of two of the well-known speeches of Lincoln are “The Gettysburg Address” and second “Inaugural Address”.
+The Lincoln statue has the inscription of two of the well-known speeches of Lincoln are “The Gettysburg Address” and the second “Inaugural Address”.
 Also, there are other famous speeches inscribed including “I Have a Dream” by Martin Luther King.

 - Can you visit the Lincoln Memorial at night and is safe?